abap2UI5/docs/docs/development/specific/odata.md

     )->text( '{FLIGHT>City}'
     )->text( '{FLIGHT>CountryCode}' ).
 ```
-By using the growing property we can make use of the feautre that not all data is loaded at once, leveraging performance.
+By using the growing property we can make use of the feature that not all data is loaded at once, leveraging performance.

 ### Full Example
-Here’s the complete source code for one OData model:
+Here’s the complete source code:
 ```abap
 METHOD z2ui5_if_app~main.